Onemanwolf/Gap_Labs/DevOps/DevOps.md

    ![Allow Services](./Images/allow.png)

-9. Navigate to the resource group, select the created container registry and make a note of the Login server name.
+9. Navigate to the resource group, select the created container registry and make a note of the **Login server name**.

    ![Deploy to Azure](./Images/getacrserver.png)